 Glancing upwards you will see Marble Peak to the right, and the somewhat less impressive Phillips Peak to the left.
 Begin hiking left (south) along the beach to the southern end, where you will get a stunning view down the remainder of Buttle Lake, with Mt.
 Myra looming overhead.
-You get a very good impression of the scale of mountain in Strathcona park, seeing the full 4921ft rise of Myra towering above the lake.
+You get a very good impression of the scale of mountain in Strathcona park, seeing the full 1,500 m rise of Myra towering above the lake.

-On hot days bring a towel and swimsuit to enjoy the refreshing water.
+- On hot days bring a towel and swimsuit to enjoy the refreshing water.

 - Many paddling opportunities exist on Buttle Lake.

 - This is a great stop after a hot day hiking some of the other Top 10 Hikes in Strathcona Provincial Park we have listed.

-Similar hikes to the Augerpoint Beach hike
+Getting to the Augerpoint Beach Trailhead